 Women To Be was founded on three important principals:

-- Girls are the greatest untapped resource know to humankind.
-When a girl has what she needs to succeed, she will.
-And she will elevate the quality of life for everyone.
+2. Girls are the greatest untapped resource known to humankind and have the potential to elevate the quality of life for everyone on the planet